-The nut patties drizzled with mango salsa come with a fresh green salad topped with roasted pumpkin is a skillfully composed dish.
+My favorite dish was the nut patties.
+They came drizzled with mango salsa, and are accompanied with a fresh green salad topped with roasted pumpkin.
+It’s a skillfully composed dish.
 The variety of textures and immense flavors keeps your mouth happy till the last bite.

 BioFilik has a menu del dia special with three options, one of which is the Kibbie Plate.
 The vegan version comes with warm pita bread, kibbie, a fresh green salad drizzled with sesame dressing, a big bowl of delicious hummus, fresh juice, and a vegan granola bar.

 Sushi Shop is not a vegan or vegetarian restaurant but they do have the best sushi we had the chance to try in El Poblado.
 We fell in love with their avocado, cucumber, and hearts of palm sushi roll and went often for a light lunch.
 Just make sure you ask for it “sin queso” (without cheese)!